Copyright © John Bloom

 says.
 "Of the rest, 200 will never make it to the casino

-They have a resistance to proprietary games: 'We spent all this
+interested.
+They have a resistance to proprietary games: 'We

-game in Vegas or Atlantic City and have it taken off the floor a
+introduce a game in Vegas or Atlantic City and have it taken off the

-month later.
-And when that happens, the game is tainted.
+floor a month later.
+And when that happens, the game is

-It requires five successes to overcome on defeat like that.
-In
+tainted.
+It requires five successes to overcome on defeat like

-Nevada they don't really understand building a game for longevity.
+that.
+In Nevada they don't really understand building a game

 And that's why Webb and his wife